Cotroni crime family: History

-Both Di Iorio and his deputy, Frank D'Asti, were very close to the Parti libéral du Québec.
-In 1969, when Pierre Laporte ran for the leadership of the Parti libéral du Québec, losing to Robert Bourassa, both Di Iorio and D'Asti donated heavily to the Laporte campaign.
+Both Di Iorio and his deputy, Frank D'Asti, were very close to the Quebec Liberal Party.
+In 1969, when Pierre Laporte unsuccessfully ran for the leadership of the Liberals, both Di Iorio and D'Asti donated heavily to the Laporte campaign.
 Laporte's two principle aides, René Gagnon and Jean-Jacques Coté, met with Di Iorio and D'Asti to pick up briefcases full of cash during his 1969 leadership bid and again in the 1970 provincial election, which was won by the Liberals.
 After Bourassa became premier, Di Iorio and D'Asti were recorded by police bugs in expressing the hope that Laporte would become the Quebec Attorney-General and were disappointed when he failed to secure that portfolio.
-However, the fact that Bourassa appointed Laporte minister of labour was considered to be a consolation prize by Di Iorio and D'Asti, and Coté promised them that the new Attorney-General, Jérôme Choquette, was friendly towards the Cotroni family.
+However, the fact that Robert Bourassa appointed Laporte Minister of Labour was considered to be a consolation prize by the two men, and Coté promised them that the new Attorney-General, Jérôme Choquette, would be friendly towards the Cotroni family.

-During the October Crisis of 1970, Vic Cotroni was often mentioned in the manifestos of the FLQ, which accused Cotroni of rigging elections on behalf of the Liberal Party and being one of the exploiters of the French-Canadian working class.
+During the October Crisis of 1970, Cotroni was often mentioned in the manifestos of the Front de libération du Québec (FLQ), which accused the gangster of rigging elections on behalf of the Liberals and being one of the exploiters of the French-Canadian working class.
 Cotroni did not welcome the attention that the FLQ manifestos, which were read on both the television and radio, brought to him.
-Frank D'Asti of the Cotroni family approached René Gagnon, an aide to the kidnapped Quebec Labour Minister, Pierre Laporte, saying that the Cotroni family was willing to help the police find Laporte before the FLQ killed him, an offer that was accepted.
-Laporte was not rescued and instead found murdered with his corpse stuffed into the trunk of an automobile.
+After Laporte was kidnapped by the FLQ, D'Asti approached his aide, René Gagnon, offering to have the Cotroni family help police find the labour minister before the FLQ killed him.
+Although the offer was accepted, Laporte was not rescued and his body was found stuffed into the trunk of an automobile.
+In December 1970, policeman Robert Ménard successfully bugged the Reggio Bar, Violi's base of operations.
+The recordings of an oblivious Violi revealed much about the operations of the Mafia in not only Canada, but also the U.S. and Italy as well.

-In the 1960s and 1970s, Cotroni used associate William "Obie" Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 percent going to Paolo Violi.
-Obie also served as Cotroni chief banker and financial adviser, responsible for laundering money.
-For Montreal's Expo 67, Obie also helped the Cotronis land the meat and vending machine supply contract — most of which was tainted meat.
-In 1973, Obie was charged with tax fraud, sentenced to 20 months in jail, and ordered to pay $683,046 in back taxes.
+In the 1960s and 1970s, Cotroni used Obront to supervise a bookmaking network in the Ottawa-Hull area that handled around $50,000 in bets per day, with 25 percent going to Violi.
+Obront also served as Cotroni's chief banker and financial adviser, responsible for laundering money.
+For Montreal's Expo 67, Obront also helped the Cotroni family land the meat and vending machine supply contract — most of which was tainted meat.
+In 1973, Obront was charged with tax fraud, sentenced to 20 months in jail and ordered to pay $683,046 in back taxes.